h2yuan/CSE110/index.md

 My favorite singer is Jay Chou, and I like Chinese pop music the most.

-What CS languages I'm familiar with:
+What computer languages I'm familiar with:

 - C++
 - Java